-The activity may only commence when a titleholder has demonstrated it will be undertaken in manner that meets the acceptance criteria of the Environment Regulations.
+The activity may only commence when a titleholder has demonstrated it will be undertaken in a manner that meets the acceptance criteria of the Environment Regulations.

 When NOPSEMA completes an assessment, our decision is published on the Activity status and summaries web page.
-If an environment plan is not accepted, NOPSEMA will provide the titleholder detailed reasons as to why plan did not meet the acceptance criteria.
+If an environment plan is not accepted, NOPSEMA will provide the titleholder detailed reasons as to why the plan did not meet the acceptance criteria.

 NOPSEMA conducts inspections to monitor the compliance of an offshore petroleum company with the Environment Regulations and the ongoing implementation and compliance with the accepted environment plan.

 Inspections are carried out using a risk-based methodology that considers the relevant risk factors, performance and compliance history, current industry incident trends, and any relevant findings from previous inspections.